eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 shall be to set up the internal Digital Awareness Committee, with at least two senior employees from each of the following departments:

-- Communication,
+- Communication
-- Finance,
+- Finance
-- HR,
+- HR
-- IT.
+- IT

 The responsibilities of the department shall be to raise awareness and evaluate the efforts of the organization against digital threats,